About the fellowship

 Dr Leanne Rees

-Dr Leanne Rees is a research officer in the PREPARE theme of the Novo Nordisk Foundation Center for Stem Cell Medicine, reNEW, and in the Murdoch Children's Research Institute’s Stem Cell Ethics & Policy group.
-She is a senior physiotherapist in spinal cord injury rehabilitation at Austin Health, and recently completed her PhD investigating the representation, creation and impact of spinal cord injury in Australian news media.
-Dr Rees is now investigating how healthcare professionals navigate conversations of hope considering media portrayals of stem cell therapies.
+Dr Leanne Rees, 2023 Fellowship recipient, is a research officer with focus on Stem Cell Medicine and Stem Cell Ethics & Policy.
+She is a senior physiotherapist in spinal cord injury (SCI) rehabilitation, and completed her PhD investigating the representation, creation, and impact of spinal cord injury in Australian news media.

 Dr Marnie Graco